lobossl/web-proxy-server/README.md

 - Simple web server proxy, you can hide all your servers behind this server.
 - Make sure this server is well protected by ddos protection, and great network connection.
 - This will act as the HUB of your webservers, and will hide your real backend server ip.
+- Your webpage will allways be online as long one of your backend server is online.

 [HOW TO USE]
 - Edit the file, add backend server's.